 This solution firstly solves the problem that only the PEMC can trigger a PIN network management request.
 Before the creation of PIN, the PINAPP or UE should be a PEMC first.
 And, when the PEMC triggers the PIN creating towards PIN server, some of the parameters are needed in the request.

-Editor's Note: More evaluation of this solution is waited for updated.

 7.4 Solution #3: Insertion and remove of PIN elements in a PIN

 7.4.1 Architecture enhancements